 Rolf is apparently ripe for these kinds of moments.
 In "Cry Ed", Ed fabricates an impromptu account of Eddy's fake injuries to back up his Wounded Gazelle Gambit, wherein Eddy is attacked by "a giant Swedish meatball with a bloodcurdling scream".
 Rolf then states he has seen this meatball, as it apparently stalks his pig Wilfred in the dead of night.

-In The Simpsons episode "The Cartridge Family", this happens with references to the King of England:
+In "The Cartridge Family", this happens with references to the King of England:

 Later on, at the NRA meeting:

 Krusty: Guns aren't toys!
 They're for family protection, hunting dangerous or delicious animals, and keeping the King of England out of your face!